VictorTaelin/Interaction-Calculus/IC.md

 - SUP represents a superposition.
 - DUP represents a duplication.
 - NUM represents a number.
-- SUC represents a successor
+- SUC represents a successor.
 - SWI represents a switch.

 Lambdas are curried, and work like their λC counterpart, except with a relaxed